 3. Integrated theological practice

-ILD follows an approach by which participants are led to develop their own theological understanding through the inter-action of the Word with practice.
+ILD enables participants to develop their own theological understanding (beliefs) through the inter-action of the Word with all areas of life and ministry.
 Although the Bible is truth, we all tend to fail in our own theology or understanding of that truth.
-The challenge is to have our theology inter-act with the truth of the Bible as well as the reality of the practical world.
-Sometimes the reality of the world clearly reveals the inadequacies of our theologies and challenges us afresh to re-evaluate them in the light of the Bible.
-While this process holds to the authority of the Bible, it does tend to challenge pet theologies.
-It facilitates the application of God's absolutes to the needs of society.
+The challenge is to have our theology inter-act with the truth of the Bible as well as the reality of all areas of life and ministry.
+Sometimes the reality of the world reveals the inadequacies of our theology and challenges us to re-evaluate it in the light of the Bible.
+This process holds to the authority of the Bible and challenges pet theologies.
+It helps us to apply God's truth to the needs of society.

-By developing a curriculum that equips the church to find theological answers for itself, a major need is fulfilled, especially in the non-Western world.
-Where missiology has been proposing for a long time that churches should be self-governing, self-supporting and self-propagating, it has neglected the element of self-theologizing.
+By developing a curriculum that equips the church to find theological answers for itself, a major need is fulfilled.
+In missions many have been teaching that churches should be self-governing, self-supporting and self-propagating, but have neglected the element of self-theologising.
 The latter is probably the most important one of all these 'selves'.
-For example, how can a planted church in a poor country be self-supporting if it follows a model of ministry that can only function within a wealthy Western setting?
-In such a case the planted church should know how to develop a model of ministry that could be self-supporting and that is based on biblical absolutes.
+For example how can a planted church in a disadvantaged country be self-supporting if it follows a model of ministry that can only function within a wealthy setting?
+In such a case the planted church should develop a self-supporting model of ministry that is relevant to the local setting and based on biblical truth.

 3.2 Establishing the rightful position of the Bible

-As we can expect the historical critical method of exegesis to continue losing its influence, there is an exciting opportunity to provide more objective scholarly approaches and methodologies of exegesis to an emerging generation of faithful church members.
-This training in exegesis has to be easily accessible to the average church member by presenting and applying it in the local church setting.
-If we fail in that, the church will be much poorer and certainly not well-equipped to face the challenges of the post-modern paradigm that may even believe in the supernatural revelation of Christ, but then only as one amongst many.
+There are many exciting opportunities to provide sound scholarly approaches and methodologies of Bible interpretation to emerging generations of faithful church members.
+This training has to be easily accessible to the average church member by presenting and applying it in the local church setting.
+If we fail in that, the church will be much poorer and certainly not well-equipped to serve the Lord and to oppose false teaching.

-Veritas presents an approach and methodology of exegesis and hermeneutics that could be used by churches to train their own members.
+Veritas presents an approach and methodology of Bible interpretation and application that are used by numerous churches to train their members.
 For this purpose we have made extensive use of the insights and methodologies brought to us by semantics and semiotics.
-The methodologies to analyze exposition/ exhortation, narrative and poetry as applied to the different categories of Bible books have already been thoroughly field-tested.
+The methodologies to analyse exposition/ exhortation, narrative and poetry as applied to the different categories of Bible books have already been thoroughly field-tested.

-The inter-active practice of theology not only takes the Bible seriously, but also the cultural context.
-It is theology in culture.
-This is different from the traditional paradigm where theory and practice were too often separated.
-The purpose is not to teach answers, as the questions may differ from context to context.
-As the context demands responses, answers are found in inter-action with the Word.
-This process not only requires good exegesis of the Bible, but also of the empirical situation.
-This presents a challenge to theology to develop instruments by which empirical research could be done, as those of the social sciences are not always effective.
+The inter-active practice of theology does not only take the Bible seriously, but also the cultural context.
+It is theology in context.
+As the context demands responses, answers are found from the Bible.
+This not only requires good exegesis of the Bible, but also a good understanding of the context.

 3.4 Integrated curriculum

-It is important to remember that up to the time of the Enlightenment, there was only one discipline of theology.
-Under the influence of the Enlightenment, a division between theory and praxis emerged.
+It is important to remember that there used to be only one discipline of theology.
+Under the influence of the Enlightenment in Europe (around 1700-1800) a division between theory and practice emerged.
 This in turn developed into the four separate disciplines of Bible, church history, systematic theology and practical theology.
-ILD does not work with these separate disciplines but seeks to integrate them through the practice of inter-active theology.
+ILD seeks to integrate these separate disciplines through the practice of inter-active theology.

 A particular subject like salvation (soteriology) will for example be covered through exegesis.
 The biblical answers are applied to the individual or society.
 How to effectively communicate them is then worked out.
-The way in which the church through the ages has answered its questions will also be taken into consideration.
+The way in which the church through the ages has answered its questions also needs to be taken into consideration.
 The answers are to be applied to the present situation to test their relevance.
-In this way all the different theological disciplines are integrated.
+In this way various theological disciplines are integrated.

 pdf Table of contents (57.21 kB) to the Veritas Modules